China’s exports to US tick up as traders try to beat tariffs

 - Seattle home prices down $80,000 from peak amid unprecedented spike in homes sitting unsold

-“We expect this front-loading behavior to continue for the rest of 2018,” said Pang.
+“We expect this front-loading behavior to continue for the rest of 2018,” Pang said.

-China’s exports to the United States, its biggest market, have been unexpectedly resilient since Trump started imposing punitive tariffs goods in July in a fight over Beijing’s technology policy.

-That includes a 10 percent charge on $200 billion of Chinese goods that is due to rise to 25 percent in January.
+The Trump administration has imposed a 10 percent charge on $200 billion of Chinese goods that is due to rise to 25 percent in January.
 Another $50 billion of Chinese goods already is subject to 25 percent duties.

 Beijing has responded with tariff hikes on $110 billion of American goods.
 Trump has threatened to expand U.S. penalties to all goods from China.

-“While shipments to the U.S. held up well, those to other parts of the world grew even faster, suggesting that global demand is more resilient than expected,” said Louis Kuijs of Oxford Economics in a report.
+“While shipments to the U.S. held up well, those to other parts of the world grew even faster, suggesting that global demand is more resilient than expected,” Louis Kuijs of Oxford Economics said in a report.

 Unexpectedly strong imports contrasted with other signs that China’s factory output and other economic activity is cooling.